murxla/murxla/docs/install.rst

   cmake .. -DCMAKE_PREFIX_PATH=<path>

+Alternatively, you can use the ``scripts/setup-solvers.sh`` script to setup solvers supported by Murxla.
+By default the script will download and build all supported solvers.
+Please refer to ``setup-solver.sh -h`` for further options.

 After successful compilation you can find the Murxla binary in ``build/bin/``.
 Please refer to the :ref:`User Guide <user-guide>` for how to use Murxla.